 My life of crime began in Lisbon.

-After some speedy research, we located said bakery and I was nominated to transact the deal.
+After some speedy research, we located the bakery and I was nominated to transact the deal.
 I waited my turn and purchased 4 bootleg baked goods at €1 each.
 Extortion.
 But this was the black market after all.

 Someone yelled that the cops were coming so we fled the scene with our pastries.
 Adrenaline was high.
 Shame and guilt followed.
 Then fear.